IDCubed/oms-inside/README.md

 ## Architecture
-- plugin management with bower
-- all functionality that can be a plugin, should be a plugin
-- plugins contain no renderer-specific code (e.g., angular) so plugin developers do not need to know the rendering framework, and we can switch ui rendering frameworks to any platform without plugins changes (if we switch renderers, unit tests in plugins may go wonky.
-Need to think about how to resolve that)
-  Unit tests alongside the code they are testing.
-- end-to-end tests in separate directory
+- Nearly everything is a plugin so it's easy to extend the app's functionality
+- Plugin creators need not learn the UI framework (e.g. angular) to contribute
+- Migrate to different front-ends without changing the plugins
 - The build system should integrate plugins into the UI automatically.
-  Components should end up tested, linted, compiled, and minified, ready for use in a production environment.
 - *Encourages* test-driven development.
 It's the only way to code.
+- Unit tests alongside the code they are testing.
+(End-to-end tests are separate)
 - A directory structure that is cogent, meaningful to new team members, and supporting of the above points.
 - Well-documented, to show new developers *why* things are set up the way they